On 1st August 2017, a new Bitcoin fork was created called Bitcoin Cash.

 The IRS, in their 2014-21 Notice, clarified that mining is to be treated as income on the date the assets are received.
 The price would be their fair market value, e.g. the price for which they were immediately sold or the daily price of the digital currency.

 But what is the price of BCH?
 It isn't reasonable to say it was anything to do with the price of BTC because they are different markets.
-It also isn't really reasonable to say it was the first known price on 1st August, since many people couldn't even access their BCH let alone sell any on an exchange.
-There wasn't a consistent open market.
+However, while there wasn't a consistent open market, it had been trading for weeks before and a price was established.

-So, another option would be to say they had a zero cost basis.
-This lets you record it as income, albeit nothing, but when you come to trade or sell you will take 100% gains.
+The ETH/ETC split in 2016 was similar, although there was no established price, so another option was to say they had a zero cost basis.
+This let you record it as income, albeit nothing, but when you come to trade or sell you will take 100% gains.
 The taxes you pay would be treated as if it had been deferred normal income.

-If you hold onto your BCH coins for more than a year, then it is also reasonable to say that you kept them for investment purposes and so should benefit from the reduced long-term capital gains rates.
+If you hold onto your BCH coins for more than a year, then you will have kept them for investment purposes and so should benefit from the reduced long-term capital gains rates.

 1. Woo-hoo!
 Free money!